Seahawks mailbag: Examining the potential roles for DK Metcalf, L.J. Collier and Shaquem Griffin

 The team’s main five-technique ends heading into camp are Collier, Rasheem Green, Quinton Jefferson and Branden Jackson.

-Jefferson, in fact, emerged as the primary player at that spot last season, playing 56 percent of the snaps, third-most of any of the defensive linemen behind Jarran Reed’s 78 percent and Clark’s 73.46 percent (numbers from Pro Football Reference).
+Jefferson, in fact, emerged as the primary player at that spot last season, playing 56% of the snaps, third-most of any of the defensive linemen behind Jarran Reed’s 78% and Clark’s 73.46% (numbers from Pro Football Reference).

 The snap counts for Reed and Clark were on the upper end of what Seattle prefers for its defensive linemen.

-What Seattle coach Pete Carroll really wants, rather than having to depend on a few players for the majority of snaps, is a solid 7-8-man rotation where there is little dropoff when going from one player to the next.
+What Seattle coach Pete Carroll really wants, rather than having to depend on a few players for the majority of snaps, is a solid 7-8-man rotation where there is little drop-off when going from one player to the next.

-That’s what Seattle had in the Super Bowl season of 2013 when no one on the line played more than 57.39 percent of the snaps.
+That’s what Seattle had in the Super Bowl season of 2013 when no one on the line played more than 57.39% of the snaps.
 That’s how many Michael Bennett, technically a backup that year, played, which led all of the defensive linemen.

-But seven others (Cliff Avril, Red Bryant, Brandon Mebane, Clinton McDonald, Bruce Irvin, Chris Clemons and Tony McDaniel) played from 46 to 53 percent of the snaps that season, meaning Seattle could always put fresh/rested players on their line who could also play effectively, something that coaches felt was as vital to the team’s success as a lot of other things that may have gotten more attention.
+But seven others (Cliff Avril, Red Bryant, Brandon Mebane, Clinton McDonald, Bruce Irvin, Chris Clemons and Tony McDaniel) played from 46 to 53% of the snaps that season, meaning Seattle could always put fresh/rested players on their line who could also play effectively, something that coaches felt was as vital to the team’s success as a lot of other things that may have gotten more attention.

 That’s the Carroll template, and what they are hoping to build again.

-As for Collier, I think if he’s around the 50 percent snap count range this year then that’s probably the ideal.
+As for Collier, I think if he’s around the 50% snap count range this year then that’s probably the ideal.
 They obviously are hoping he can develop quickly into a payer who can help them significantly.

 But more than a number of snaps, what will be the key for Collier is becoming an effective player on what they hope is a deeper — and hence, better — defensive line.